joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-28-an-end-to-war.md

 which, when we take $\lim\limits_{r\rightarrow\infty},$ is the definitional form for $e^{-3/2}.$

-Putting it all together, the probability that Duane's friend's grandchild wins their War match in a $2r=26$ hand rout is approximately
+Putting it all together, the probability that your friend Duane's friend's grandchild wins their War match in a $2r=26$ hand rout is approximately

 $$P(\text{rout}) = P(\text{rout}|\text{no ties})\times P(\text{no ties}) = \frac{1}{2^{2r}}e^{-3/2}$$